pulibrary/iiif_image_field/README.md

 iiif_image_field
 ================

 Drupal module for adding IIIF Images to content types.
+Supports API versions 1.0 or 2.0 (no mixing, as of yet).

 1. Enable the module via drush `drush en iiif_image_field`.
 2. You can configure your server and API version via the Modules manager or Admin > Config > Media > IIIF Image Field